vinhngx/aiperf/docs/index.md

 # Welcome to AIPerf Documentation

-AIPerf is a package for performance testing of AI models.
+AIPerf is a package for performance testing AI models.

 ## Overview